Snorby/snorby/README.md

 	* If this fails - visit https://github.com/pdfkit/pdfkit#wkhtmltopdf for other options

-* Edit The Snorby Configuration Files
+* Edit the Snorby configuration files

 	* `config/snorby_config.yml`
 	* `config/database.yml`